 Table 3.5.1: Waste stream management methods Waste stream Removal and disposal method Marine growth Where necessary and practicable, to allow access, some marine growth will be removed offshore under a Marine License application.
 The remainder will be brought to shore and disposed of according to guidelines and company policies.
 Original paint coating The presence of lead-based paints will be identified as these may generate toxic fumes or dust if flame-cutting, grinding or blasting is used so appropriate safety measures will be taken.
-Painted items will be disposed of with consideration given to any toxic components.
-NORM The Radiation Protection Supervisor will offshore undertake Tests for NORM in the risers, and recorded.
-Any NORM encountered onshore will be dealt with and

-Table 3.5.1: Waste stream management methods Waste stream Removal and disposal method disposed of in accordance with guidelines and company policies and under appropriate permit.
+Painted items will be removed and disposed of in accordance with relevant regulations and guidelines with consideration given to any toxic components.
+NORM The Radiation Protection Supervisor will offshore undertake Tests for NORM in the risers. and recorded.
+Any NORM encountered onshore will be dealt with and disposed of in accordance with guidelines and company policies and under appropriate permit.
 Onshore dismantling sites Appropriate licensed sites will be selected.
 Dismantling site must demonstrate proven disposal track record and waste stream management throughout the deconstruction process and demonstrate their ability to deliver re-use and recycling options.
 If a non-UK yard is selected, appropriate Trans-frontier Shipment of Waste licences will be applied for.
 OPRED to be informed once a disposal yard has been selected.

 Table 3.5.2: Inventory disposition

 Inventory Total inventory (Te) Planned tonnage to shore (Te) Planned left in situ (Te)

-Heather upper jacket 7,928 7,928 5 0
+Heather upper jacket 7,928 7,928 0